 b) Let’s follow the instructions together step by step.
 If it’s not going to work this time too, I’ll ask my colleagues if there’s another way to do it.

 Provide alternative ways of approaching a particular subject.
 If a customer needs an example, come up with one.
 If he or she would prefer a step by step explanation, go for it.
-It’s important to meet the client in the middle.
+There are customer service apps that allow you to send knowledge base articles to your customers and save time (you can test one if you like, LiveChat offers a 14-day trial).Remember, it’s important to meet the client in the middle.

 4. Don’t let customers push you around